-Construction at Roper Lake State Park will be taking place in the following campgrounds.
+Construction at Roper Lake State Park will be taking place in some of the campgrounds.
 See our camping page for details.
+The dog park will be closed during construction.

 The Roper Lake hot tub is permanently closed.